-You may have learned from the earlier post that the directors at CA Osasuna decided in May 1965 that the Campo de San Juan had more potential as a piece of real estate than a redeveloped, modern stadium.
+In May 1965, the directors at CA Osasuna decided that the old Campo de San Juan had more potential as a piece of real estate than a redeveloped, modern stadium.
 So the site was sold for 40 million pesetas and a new plot of land was purchased for 10 million pesetas a couple of kilometres to the south of Pamplona.
-Tomás Arrarás was charged with designing the two tiered fully enclosed stadium and worked commenced in October 1966 on the 51 million peseta project.
+Tomás Arrarás was charged with designing the two-tiered fully enclosed stadium and worked commenced in October 1966 on the 51 million peseta project.
 The new stadium was named El Sadar after the Rio Sadar that runs to the west of the site.
 It had an initial capacity of 25,000 of which 7,000 was seated.
 The stadium opened on 2 September 1967, but unusually Osasuna did not take part in the first match.
 That honour fell to Real Zaragoza and Vitoria Setubal, who were invited to compete in a triangular tournament with the hosts.

-In 1989 a new Tribuna was added to the west side of the ground at a cost of 561 million pesetas.
+In 1989, a new Tribuna was added to the west side of the ground at a cost of 561 million pesetas.
 This was however privately funded and Osasuna having cleared their liabilities, remained debt-free.
-The new stand was an impressive addition, with a deep cantilevered roof that hovered over the lower tier and a sweep of red seats, raked at an alarming angle.
-As a result the capacity of the stadium increased to 30,000, with 12,000 seats.
+The new stand was an impressive addition, with a deep cantilevered roof that hovered over the lower tier and a sweep of red seats raked at an alarming angle.
+As a result, the capacity of the stadium increased to 30,000, with 12,000 seats.
 This time, Osasuna thrived on the improved surroundings and finished fourth in the league earning a place in the UEFA Cup.
-In the early 1990’s, new legislation laid down by the Spanish Federation stipulated that all clubs in the top two divisions needed to become a public limited companies, unless that is, they were a fans co-operative.
+In the early 1990s, new legislation laid down by the Spanish Federation stipulated that all clubs in the top two divisions needed to become a public limited company, unless that is, they were fans co-operative.
 Real Madrid, Barcelona, Athletic Bilbao and Osasuna were and still are owned by their fans and therefore escaped the change.
 Whilst their status off the field remained unaltered, Osasuna saw the break up of their best ever team and dropped to La Segunda in 1994.
 The club did not challenge for the promotion spots as expected and very nearly dropped into Segunda B at the end of the 96-97 season.
 Two seasons of mediocrity followed before promotion back to the top tier was sealed with the runners-up berth in 1999-00.

-Osasuna remained in La Primera until 2014, mostly avoiding relegation by the skin of their teeth, but they also managed to emulate that great team of 90-91 with a fourth place finish in 2005-06.
+Osasuna remained in La Primera until 2014, mostly avoiding relegation by the skin of their teeth, but they also managed to emulate that great team of 90-91 with a fourth-place finish in 2005-06.
 A season earlier and Osasuna reached their first final of the Copa del Rey, where they lost 1-2 after extra time to Real Betis.
-During this period, the stadium has remained principally the same.
-It was converted to an all-seat arena in the late 1990’s reducing the capacity to 20,000 and the pitch was lowered by two metres in 2003, allowing room for a few more seats, but also improving the site lines.
+El Sadar was converted to an all-seat arena in the late 1990s reducing the capacity to 20,000 and the pitch was lowered by two metres in 2003, allowing room for a few more seats, but also improving the site lines.
 In December 2005 the Navarrese parliament approved the payment of 4.2 million euros to the club which resulted in El Sadar becoming the Estadio Reyno de Navarra, or Kingdom of Navarra Stadium, to tie in with the Region’s tourism slogan.

-Given the club’s top flight standing and tidy stadium, it may surprise some that La Selección have never paid a visit.
-Well it should be remembered that Navarra is considered to be part of the wider Basque community and put simply, the Spanish National side is not welcome around these parts.
-The stadium has witnessed “International” football as the La Selección de Navarra played three matches here during the mid 2000’s.
-Osasuna’s relegation from La Primera in 2014 and the club’s impending financial melt-down, led to the sell of the stadium to the regional government in November 2014.
-Security related renovation work saw the capacity drop to 18,761 in the summer of 2015.
+Given the club’s top-flight standing and tidy stadium, it may surprise some that La Selección has never paid a visit.
+Well, it should be remembered that to many, Navarra is considered to be part of the wider Basque community and put simply, the Spanish National side would not be welcomed by some in these parts.
+The stadium has witnessed “International” football as the La Selección de Navarra played three matches here during the mid-2000s.
+Osasuna’s relegation from La Primera in 2014 and the club’s impending financial meltdown, led to the sale of the stadium to the regional government in November 2014.
+Security-related renovation work saw the capacity drop to 18,761 in the summer of 2015.
 Osasuna returned to La Primera in 2016, but dropped back again a year later, however promotion back to the top flight in 2019 saw renewed hope on and off the pitch.